tymyrddin/purple/source/docs/audits/supportive/standards.md

-# A forest of ISO standards and related documents
+# ISO/IEC information security standards

-These ISO standards and related documents all orbit around "information security, management systems, auditing, and related governance", but each has a different purpose.
-Breaking them down into logical groups and explaining their differences and relationships.
+These standards orbit around information security, management systems, auditing, and related governance within the ISO/IEC 27000 series.
+Each has a distinct purpose.
+Breaking them down into logical groups explains their differences and how they relate to one another.

+For OT/ICS standards (IEC 62443 and related), see [OT/ICS standards](ot-standards.md).
+For EU regulatory
+instruments (NIS2, DORA, CER), see [EU regulations reference](eu-regulations.md).

 **The catch: ISO standards are not freely available in full.
 They are copyrighted, so you usually have to [purchase them](https://www.iso.org/standards.html).** So only get what you need.